paullouisageneau/libdatachannel/DOC.md

 It is called when the channel receives a message.
 While it is set, messages can't be received with `rtcReceiveMessage`.

+Track: By default, the track receives data as RTP packets.

 ```
 int rtcSetBufferedAmountLowCallback(int id, rtcBufferedAmountLowCallbackFunc cb)
 ```